mmcnutt/Bazzite-Discover-Sys-Ext/README.md

 # Build the Sys-Ext

-You will need a Distrobox container unbound by selinux
+You will need a toolbox/Distrobox container unbound by selinux, I will not go into installing distrobox or toolbox here
 ```bash
 distrobox create --name sysex --image registry.fedoraproject.org/fedora-toolbox:42 --additional-flags "--security-opt label=disable"
 ```